-Much of the reduction in open space provision has been caused by the accessing of all proposed dwellings through the site and a need to create an access through the site to the three dwellings fronting Lower Road/The Ox Drove,
+Much of the reduction has been caused by the accessing of all proposed dwellings through the site and a need to create an access through the site to the three dwellings fronting Lower Road/The Ox Drove.

-Although the area of public open space is being reduced through the centre of the site, the area that remains is still adequate in terms of its quantity and quality with regard to the size of the development.
+Although the area of public open space is being reduced through the centre of the site, the area that remains is still adequate in terms of its quantity and quality with regards to the size of the development.

-In addition, the re-arranged site layout to the northern part has allowed for the retention of the tree belt within the retained open space, rather than a private rear garden, ensuring the long term retention of the trees.
+In addition, the re-arranged northern part has allowed for the retention of the tree belt within the retained open space, rather than a private rear garden, ensuring the long term retention of the trees.